-Horses are mammals, and like other mammals, they carry a fetus in a belly and then give birth to a baby horse (called foal).
+Horses are mammals, and like other mammals, they carry a fetus in their belly and then give birth to a baby horse (called a foal).
 Horse pregnancy is a complicated process that is divided into several stages.
 If this is the first time your horse is pregnant, you may be wondering how to treat them properly.
-Thus, here’s an ultimate guideline about horse pregnancy signs and its timeline.
+Thus, here’s an ultimate guideline about horse pregnancy signs and their timeline.

 How Long Does a Horse Stay Pregnant?